RigoBlock/rigoblock-monorepo/packages/api/examples/README.md

 ### Install all dependencies

-From the examples directory, run
+From the examples directory, run:

     npm i

-or using yarn
+or using yarn:

     yarn

 ### Start up Ganache

 [Ganache](https://truffleframework.com/ganache) is required and must be up to run the examples locally.
-A [cli version](https://github.com/trufflesuite/ganache-cli) is also available
+A [cli version](https://github.com/trufflesuite/ganache-cli) is also available.

 ### Bootstrap contracts onto Ganache